-David Beasley is Auburn Seminary's Director of Digital Engagement where he leads the use of digital tools to deepen connections to, with, and among leaders in the multifaith movement for justice.
+David Beasley leads Auburn Seminary’s use of digital tools to deepen connections to, with, and among leaders in the multifaith movement for justice.
 They are most interested in the way that relationships can exist across distance and difference in digital spaces.
 David leads online growth by finding new ways to provide tools to train, support, and nourish leaders in service of the broader movement for justice.

 Pastor Amy Butler